ros-navigation/navigation2/nav2_route/README.md

 ## File Formats

 The graphs may be stored in one of the formats the parser plugins can understand or implement your own parser for a particular format of your interest!
-Parsers are provided for GeoJSON formats.
+A parser is provided for GeoJSON formats.
-The only two required features of the navigation graph is for the nodes and edges to have identifiers from each other to be unique for referencing and for edges to have the IDs of the nodes belonging to the start and end of the edge.
+The only three required features of the navigation graph is (1) for the nodes and edges to have identifiers from each other to be unique for referencing and (2) for edges to have the IDs of the nodes belonging to the start and end of the edge and (3) nodes contain coordinates.
 This is strictly required for the Route Server to operate properly in all of its features.

-Besides this, we establish some requirements and conventions for route graph files _for the provided parsers_ to standardize this information.
-These conventions are utilized by the provided parsers to offer consistent and documented behavior.
+Besides this, we establish some requirements and conventions for route graph files to standardize this information to offer consistent and documented behavior:
-These are also special values stored in the graph nodes and edges outside of the arbitrarily defined metadata.

-In the provided parsers, the unique identifier for each node and edge should be given as `id`.
+The unique identifier for each node and edge should be given as `id`.
 The edge's nodes are `startid` and `endid`.
+The coordinates are given in an array called `coordinates`.
 While technically optional, it is highly recommended to also provide:
-- The node's location and frame of reference (`x`, `y`, `frame`)
+- The node's frame of reference (`frame`)
-- The Operation's `trigger` (e.g. enter, exit edge, node achieved) and `type` (e.g. action to perform)
+- The Operation's `trigger` (e.g. enter, exit edge, node achieved) and `type` (e.g. action to perform), as relevent

 While optional, it is somewhat recommended to provide, if relevent:
 - The edge's `cost`, if it is fixed or edge scoring plugins are not used
 - Whether the edge's cost is `overridable` with edge scoring plugins, if provided

-Otherwise, the Node, Edge, and Operations may contain other arbitrary application-specific fields with key-value pairs.
+Otherwise, the Node, Edge, and Operations may contain other arbitrary application-specific fields with key-value pairs under the `metadata` namespace.
-The keys are stored as strings in `metadata` within the objects which acts as a python3 dict (e.g. `std::unordered_map<std::string, std::any>`) with an accessor function `T getValue(const std::string & key, T & default_val)` to obtain the field's values within all plugins.
+These can be primitive types (float, int, string, etc), vector types (e.g. a polygon or other vector of information), or even contain information nested under namespaces - whereas a metadata object may exist as a key's value within `metadata`.

-While GeoJSON is not are YAML-based, the following YAML file is provided as a more human-readable example for illustration of the conventions above.
+While GeoJSON is not YAML-based, the following YAML file is provided as a more human-readable example for illustration of the conventions above.
 Usable real graph file demos can be found in the `graphs/` directory.

 ```
 example_graph.yaml

 Node1:                     // <-- If provided by format, stored as name in metadata
   id: 1                    // <-- Required
-  x: 0.32               // <-- Highly recommended
-  y: 4.3                // <-- Highly recommended
+  coordinates: [0.32, 4.0] // <-- Required
   frame: "map"             // <-- Highly recommended
   metadata:
-    class: "living_room"// <-- Metadata for node (arbitrary)
+    class: "living_room"   // <-- Metadata for node (arbitrary)
   operation:
     pause:                 // <-- If provided by format, stored as name in metadata
       type: "stop"         // <-- Required
       trigger: ON_ENTER    // <-- Required
+      metadata:
         wait_for: 5.0      // <-- Metadata for operation (arbitrary)

 Edge1:                     // <-- If provided by format, stored as name in metadata
   id: 2                    // <-- Required
   startid: 1               // <-- Required
   endid: 3                 // <-- Required
   overridable: False       // <-- Recommended
   cost: 6.0                // <-- Recommended, if relevent
   metadata:
     speed_limit: 0.85      // <-- Metadata for edge (arbitrary).
 Use abs_speed_limit if not a percentage
   operations:
     open_door:             // <-- If provided by format, stored as name in metadata
       type: "open_door"    // <-- Required
       trigger: ON_EXIT     // <-- Required
+      metadata:
         door_id: 54        // <-- metadata for operation (arbirary)
         service_name "open-door"  // <-- metadata for operation (Recommended)
 ```

 ### Metadata Conventions for Convenience